Clustering and Expected Seat-Share for District Maps: Introduction

 Sampling methods have been applied (and have formed the basis of legal briefs) for Wisconsin~\cite{DUKE}, North Carolina~\cite{Gupta,DUKE2}, Pennsylvania~\cite{Duch} and other states.
 The political geography of most of these states (which means the manner in which Democrat and Republican voters are spatially distributed across the state, as snapshotted by the vote tallies from a particular race) results in a structural advantage for Republicans.
 The sampling methods allow this structural advantage to be separated from the advantage caused by an allegedly biased map.

 This structural advantage is typically attributed to the way that Democrat voters are packed into dense cities while Republican voters are more evenly distributed across rural areas (see for example~\cite{Dontblamemaps}), but this is a bit vague and speculative.
 The sampling methods themselves do not illuminate the reason for structural bias.
-Other possible causes include the spacial distribution of non-voters and the state's redistricting criteria, including its operationalization of the Voter's Rights Act.
-In fact, the claim that ``Democrats are disadvantaged because they are packed into cities'' is much older than the modern sampling methods that are required to precisely formulate the claim.
+Other possible causes include the spacial distribution of non-voters and the state's redistricting criteria.
+Precisely formulating the claim that ``Democrats are disadvantaged because they are packed into cities'' requires sampling methods that are much newer than the claim itself.

-Is a political party disadvantaged (with respect to its seat-share averaged over an ensemble) by being more clustered?
-Or by being concentrated in geographical areas that are themselves more clustered?
-The purpose of this paper is to propose a definition of ``clustering'' that allows such questions to be precisely formulated and studied in the context of sampling methods.
+Is a political party advantaged or disadvantaged (with respect to its seat-share averaged over an ensemble) by being more clustered?
+The authors of~\cite{Davis} studied this question for a toy model state with $25$ voters arranged in a $5$-by-$5$ grid to be partitioned into five contiguous districts.
+Their ensemble contained \emph{all} 4006 possible district plans, and they defined ``clustering'' as the portion of voter-pairs who voted for the same party (among all rook-adjacent voter-pairs).
+Among other results, they found a positive correlation between a minority party's clustering and its expected seat share.

+New methods are needed to understand larger grids and/or real state data.
+One purpose of this paper is to propose a clustering measurement that we call \emph{statistical clustering} because it depends, not just on the graph representing where each party's voters live, but also on the ensemble of maps.
+The advantage of this dependence is that we are able to prove very general results relating a party's statistical clustering to its expected seat-share